preferred-coyote/preferred-coyote/CONTRIBUTING.md

 Please also make sure that your code passes all tests, particularly Circle CI.

-At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
+At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into origin.
 Alternatively, they may have some requested changes.
 You should make more commits to your branch to fix these, then follow this process again from rebasing onwards.